mdsahilak/DecisionTreeClassifier/README.md

 ## Implementing a generic decision tree classifier in swift and testing it on a dataset of strings and then on the iris dataset(comprising of Double type values).

 ### This repo consists of a python and a swift version of a decision tree classifier.
+Why would I try this in Swift?
+Check out [Swift For TensorFlow - S4TF ](https://github.com/tensorflow/swift) and [Fast AI embracing swift for ML](https://www.fast.ai/2019/03/06/fastai-swift/) to know why swift is important for Machine Learning.

 - - -
 * As part of a course on machine learning, i learned how to write a decision tree classifier in python.
 But can it be implemented in swift?
 I explore it here.